tustin2121/James_Somerton_Transcripts/_videos/P_mLM6fUhHQ.md

     women_prosecuted: "James claims that women weren't prosecuted for being gay, which is just outright untrue."
   other: !!map
     torrid: "James doesn't know what the word 'torrid' actually means."
+    film_handout: "HBomberGuy's video called out a section of this video where James was just reading several wikipedia pages on film theory.
+HBomberGuy actually gave James too much credit here; James was lazier.
+He copied instead from a Film Theory 101 class handout, which in turn copied from Wikipedia."
   plagiarized: !!map
     film_class:
       color: 4